 Bull Terrier Training

-Punishment based training is slowly being replaced by positive training methods, but a lot of people do still use punishment on their dogs.
-Whether this is verbal or physical.
+Punishment based training is slowly being replaced by positive training methods.

 Bull Terrier Health Problems